 So another one of the benefits of a Diversity & Inclusion training is an enhanced ability to attract top talent.
 Companies are getting more engaged around diversity, equity and Inclusion (DEI), organizational culture, and employee engagement.

 Unfortunately, many companies still don't have a strategy or action plan for Diversity & Inclusion.
 Their leaders need Diversity & Inclusion training to understand how to proceed and drive real change.
 Without a diversity training program, organizational leaders are often "checking the boxes" for government compliance but aren't doing what is necessary to advance Inclusion.

 When asking "What is Diversity & Inclusion?" it's important to understand that Diversity and Inclusion also embrace equity and belonging.
 It's so much more than hiring women and people of color or different ethnicities.
 It begins with developing a culture of Diversity, Equity, Inclusion, and Belonging, which pervades every organizational process and system.
 When approached with the right perspective, Diversity & Inclusion are not just words.
 They are behaviors that support the culture, making you an employer of choice.
 Diversity & Inclusion training is at the heart of becoming a truly diverse and inclusive organization where all employees – remote employees and onsite employees – have a sense of belonging.

 Following are some Diversity & Inclusion best practices.

-Honest conversations require trust and honesty, so it takes leaders with emotional intelligence who can guide these conversations.
+Honest conversations require trust and transparency, so it takes leaders with emotional intelligence who can guide these conversations.
 These are not conversations about fixing anyone who may harbor biases.
 They are about helping people recognize their biases, deepen their personal understanding of what they are and how to overcome them, and increase their understanding of the significant impact bias has on diverse people.
 Your leaders, especially white males who hold so many positions of power, must become allies in advancing D&I. Leaders and team members must develop trust, so people are willing to be vulnerable.